-- Position the projector close enough to the screen. - Position the projector so the keystone adjustment angle is not so wide that it distorts the image. - Turn on automatic keystone adjustment in the projector's menus. - Adjust the Sharpness setting to improve image quality. - If any bands or overall blurriness remain, display a uniformly patterned image on the screen and manually adjust the Tracking and Sync settings. - If you are projecting from a computer, use a lower resolution.
+- Adjust the image focus. - Clean the projector lens. - Position the projector close enough to the screen, and directly in front of it. - Adjust the Sharpness setting to improve image quality. - If you are projecting from a computer, display a uniformly patterned image on the screen and adjust the Tracking and Sync settings. - If you are projecting from a computer, use a lower resolution. - Check the resolution of your video source.
+If you are projecting from a standard definition video source, your image will not be as clear as an HD (720p/1080i/1080p) video source.

+Related references

 Projection Distance

 Image Quality Settings - Image Menu

+Related tasks

-Cleaning the Lens Focusing the Image Using the Focus Ring
+Cleaning the Lens

+Focusing the Image Using the Focus Ring